 There has been a recent surge of people adopting veganism as the #cleaneating movement sweeps social media.
 Juliet Gellately, nutritional therapist and founder of vegan charity Viva!
-Health explains why a plant-based diet could hold the key.
+Health explains why a vegetarian diet plant-based diet could hold the key to your fertility.

 Fertility problems affect one in seven couples in the UK.
 There are many causes – certainly not diet alone, but its effect is often underplayed.
 How we eat particularly impacts on the baby in the womb but a calorie intake that is too low or too high, along with vitamin deficiencies, can be a root cause of infertility and your changes of conceiving.
 Lifestyle choices such as alcohol and drug use may also have an impact.
 Tobacco smokers are 60% more likely to be infertile than non-smokers.

 Diet and lifestyle choices are important for men and women who want to make a baby, and one route to consider is a plant-based, vegan diet.
 Ideally, a highly nutritious vegan diet that maximises the ideal intake of complex carbohydrates, fibre, protein, omega 3 and 6 ‘good’ fats, vitamins and minerals.

 A balanced vegetarian, or better still, a vegan diet is packed with disease-busting, body and brain nurturing nutrients and is ideal for boosting fertility and for a healthy pregnancy.
 Just as importantly, a vegan diet particularly lacks the nasties you need to avoid – saturated animal fats, cholesterol, concentrated pesticides, cancer promoters, dioxins and mercury.
 The latter two are in practically all fish.